 This Season's Concerts:

-The 2020-2021 concert season, our fifty-ninth, is an unprecedented voyage into virtual streaming and reaching out as we continue to provide first rate musical experiences for our listeners and supporters.
-We are excited that you will be part of our tradition of bringing the community high quality musical offerings in a variety of ways.
-Help us to share the “Tri-County experience” that has thrilled audiences for over 59 years.
+The 2021-2022 concert season, our sixtieth, is a triumphant return to the concert stage as the world embraces what it means to have real, live, in-person musical performances once again.
+We are excited that you will be part of our tradition of bringing the community high quality concert offerings in a variety of ways.
+Help us to share the “Tri-County experience” that has thrilled audiences for over 60 years.

 Since 1962 the TRI-COUNTY SYMPHONIC BAND has been part of the cultural life of Southeastern Massachusetts.
 Professional and fine amateur musicians including talented students from Bristol, Plymouth and Barnstable counties come together to perform classical, semi-classical and contemporary music.
 Guest soloists and groups are drawn from the best musical institutions.
 The primary aim of the organization has been to make live performances of quality concert band repertoire available in the community and to give musicians a chance to share their love for the art of making music.

 The TRI-COUNTY MUSIC ASSOCIATION, Inc., supports the Tri-County Symphonic Band in presenting high quality musical performances.
 A secondary aim is to encourage our young people to pursue careers in music education or as instrumentalists by providing them an opportunity to perform and by awarding scholarships.
 The Tri-County Music Association (TCMA) administers the John R. Pandolfi Scholarship Fund offering scholarships for college music majors and summer study grants for high school students.
 Over the years, more than 100 students have received such awards for college study.
 For the past eight years the Association was also able to offer summer music study grants to deserving high school students (grades 9-12).
 The Association awards $12,000 to young musicians each year.